awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

   --step-adjustments MetricIntervalUpperBound=0.0,ScalingAdjustment=-2
 ```

 Record the policy's Amazon Resource Name \(ARN\)\.
-You need it to create a CloudWatch alarm for the policy\.
+You need it to create the CloudWatch alarm for the policy\.

 ```
 {